Greenville • Wilson

 Contrast Enhanced Spectral Mammography (CESM) is a special type of mammogram that is performed after an IV injection of X-ray contrast (iodine).
 CESM shows all of the information of a regular mammogram but also shows areas of increased blood supply.
 Breast cancer typically has a greater blood supply than normal tissue so it is highlighted on the images.

-This procedure, performed by our experienced staff, has been a useful tool in patients in need of imaging in addition to standard mammography and ultrasound.
-For example, if a biopsy shows cancer, it is often helpful to get further imaging to make sure the size and extent of the tumor is known to the surgeon before surgery.
+This procedure, performed by our experienced staff, has been a useful tool for patients in need of imaging in addition to standard mammography and ultrasound.
+For example, if a biopsy shows cancer, it is often helpful to get further imaging to make sure the size and extent of the tumor are known to the surgeon before surgery.
 This has been typically done with MRI but if MRI is not possible or not desired then CESM may be a good choice.
 CESM has also been helpful if mammogram/ultrasound are inconclusive and may have a role in women after lumpectomy or those with dense breast tissue, which limits cancer detection.

 How Should I Prepare for My Exam?